mantidproject/mantidimaging/docs/developer_guide/savu_hebi.rst

 To apply a 'savu filter' to an image stack:
  - |process_list_built|
- - Submits a job to hebi with the pl and path to the input data.
+ - Submits a job to hebi with the process list, and a path to the input data.
- - Hebi validates everything and starts savu as a subprocess.
+ - Hebi validates everything.
+If there is a problem, responds with 400.
+ - Otherwise, hebi starts a savu subprocess to run the process list on the input and responds to imaging with a 200.
+ - Imaging joins a 'room' in hebi via websocket.
+Each room corresponds to a job.
- - Once savu completes, hebi sends a message to imaging's ws client.
+ - When savu completes a job, hebi sends a message to all clients in the matching room.
  - Imaging then loads an image stack from the folder savu wrote it's output to.

 .. |container_setup| replace:: A hebi container, which extends a savu container, runs locally.
 It is either started as a separate process, or automatically_ when the GUI starts up, as a subprocess.